 Heather from SF.

-SF dispatcher lined up beers for their home run.
+SF dispatcher lined up beers for their crews.

 Chie-san and Dai-San won the mini bike competitions.